Protecting your interests following divorce and remarriage

 Does this apply to me?

 In theory, the points mentioned above are applicable to all adults in the UK, married or unmarried.
-However, the key point here is that those with convoluted family structures - whether that be divorce, remarriage, step-children or co-habitors - will have to be on top of their financial planning both now and in future in case of further changes.
+However, the key point here is that those with more complex family structures - whether that be divorce, remarriage, step-children or co-habitors - will have to be on top of their financial planning both now and in future in case of further changes.
 There are numerous steps you can be taking to make sure that you are, first and foremost, maximising your tax-efficiency whilst simultaneously ensuring your estate will be going to the loved ones that you wish.

 If you’d like to learn more about how we can help, why not get in touch and speak to one of our experts for a free initial consultation.